elB4RTO/craplog-GUI/README.md

 ### Estimated working speed

-1~8 sec / 1 MB
+1~10 MB/s

-May be higher or lower depending on the complexity of the logs, the length of your GLOBALS (in case you're updating them), your hardware and the workload of your system during the execution.<br>
+May be higher or lower depending on the complexity of the logs, the complexity of the stored statistics (in case of merge), your hardware and the workload of your system during the execution.<br>
-If CRAPLOG takes more than 1 minute for a 10 MB file, you've probably been tested in some way (better to check).
+Usually, if Craplog is taking more than 10 seconds to parse 10 MB of data, it means you've probably been tested in some way (better to check).

 <br>

 ### Backups

-CRAPLOG will automatically make backups of GLOBAL statistic files (in case of fire).<br>
+Craplogwill automatically backup **global statistics** files (in case of fire).<br>
-If something goes wrong and you lose your actual GLOBAL files, you can recover them (at least the last backup).<br><br>
+If something goes wrong and you lose your actual globals, you can recover them (at least the last backup).<br><br>
 Move inside the folder you choose to store statistics in (if you don't remember the path, you can open the `Preferences`→`Settings`>`Paths` menu, to view it.
-Beware that modifiyng a path which already contains statistics, will not move the files/folders in the new location), open the "**globals**" folder, show hidden files and open the folder named "**.backups**'.
-Here you will find the last 3 backups taken.<br>
+Beware that modifiyng a path which already contains statistics, will not move the files/folders in the new location), open the "**globals**" folder, show hidden files and open the folder named "**.backups**'.<br>
+The complete path should look like **/<your_path>/craplog/crapstats/globals/.backups/**<br>
+Here you will find the last 3 backups taken.
 Folder named '3' is always the oldest and '1' the newest.<br><br>
-Starting by this version, a new BACKUP is made every time you run Craplog *successfully* over GLOBALS.<br><br>
+Starting by this version, a new ackupis made every time you run Craplog *successfully* over GLOBALS.<br><br>
-Please notice that SESSION statistics will **not** be backed-up
+Please notice that session statistics will **not** be backed-up

 <br>